MetalBlockchain/metal-docs/docs/subnets/network-runner.md

 There are two main ways to use the network-runner:

-- Run MNR as a binary
+- Run ANR as a binary

   This is the recommended approach for most use cases.
 Doesn't require Golang installation and provides a RPC server with an HTTP API and a client library for easy interaction.